MohdAkif919/ICC-Men-s-T20-Cricket-World-Cup-2022-Data-Analytics-Project/README.md

 • **Dashboard Creation:** I created dashboards that effectively communicated critical insights to stakeholders.
 These dashboards were designed to be user-friendly, allowing for easy interpretation of complex cricket statistics.

 ## Insights Derived
-• **Top Power Hitters :** Identified the most explosive batsmen in the tournament, crucial for setting high run targets.
+• **Top Power Hitters/Openers :** Identified the most explosive batsmen in the tournament, crucial for setting high run targets.

 • **Top Anchors/Middle Order:** Recognized players who provided stability and maintained the innings during crucial phases.